sennetconsortium/member-ui/README.md

 ## Install dependencies

-Create a new Python 3.x virtual environment:
+Create a new Python 3.x virtual environment (**Note: Python 3.12 may cause issues with some packages**):

 ````
 python3 -m venv venv-member-ui